 Choose Low-Profile Tyres for Better Performance

-Choosing bigger rims allows a vehicle owner to fit cheap tyres in Sydney without changing ground clearance or wheel perimeter.
+Choosing bigger rims allows a vehicle owner to fit cheap tyres in Brisbane without changing ground clearance or wheel perimeter.
 Low profile tyres have a larger contact patch, and they can compensate for the disadvantages of heavier wheels to an extent.

 Big Doesn’t Have to Mean Heavy